 As a market maker, Core Spreads may have lower entry requirements compared to an ECN broker who benefits from a higher volume of trades and typically has larger capital and minimum trade requirements.
-Market makers typically have a lower minimum deposit, smaller minimum trades requirements and no commission on trades.
+Market makers typically have a lower minimum deposit, smaller minimum trade requirements and no commission on trades.

 As with most brokers, margin requirements do vary depending on the trader, accounts and instruments.
 You can see the latest margin requirements on their website.

 Finally, we’ve listed some of the popular funding methods that Core Spreads offers its traders below.

 Core Spreads support a limited number including English.

 Core Spreads has a BrokerNotes double AA support rating because Core Spreads offer live chat, phone, email support and less than three languages.